Ever wondered how to send opt-in freebies (a.k.a. lead magnets, or content upgrades) to your subscribers so that you can build your email list?

 In the first email, we need to select ‘Edit trigger’ to specify how you want the automation to work.

 The most important change to make is in the ‘Delay’ drop down.
-This defaults to 1 day, but that means your subscribers would be waiting a whole day to get there freebie.
+This defaults to 1 day, but that means your subscribers would be waiting a whole day to get their freebie.
 Not cool.
 So select ‘immediately’.

 Then in the ‘Settings’ dropdown choose the freebie group that you want to deliver.